VA Cash-out Refinance | Rates, Guidelines and Limits 2023

 VA cash-out refinance eligibility requirements

-- Veterans with an honorable discharge and adequate service history
+- Veterans with an honorable discharge and adequate military service history

 - Current active-duty servicemembers with adequate service history

-- Current Reserve and members of the National Guard (6 years of service is typically required)
+- Current Reserve and members of the National Guard (six years of service is typically required)

 - Commissioned officers of the Public Health and National Oceanic and Atmospheric Administration